jbasko/shreducer/README.md

 Simple compilers in Python for fun and profit.

-## Most Useful Thing in This Project
+## Grammars Included in This Project

-The most useful part of this project is the filter expressions parser.
-You can use it to enable advanced filtering in your APIs with queries like this:
+* Python 3.6+ type hints string representation
+* Filter expressions for web APIs.
+Allows parsing of expressions like this:

-    https://your.api?filter=(status eq open and type eq store) or (status eq closed and type not in office, garage)
+    `https://your.api?filter=(status eq open and type eq store) or (status eq closed and type not in office, garage)`

+  * With a compiler of Elasticsearch queries included (not tested since 2016)

+* A couple of primitive grammars for basic arithmetic expressions as examples

 ## Components